 With over 2.8 million non-fatal work accidents in the United States each year, injuries on the job are one of the most unpredictable yet everyday occurrences in the workplace.
-Because of this, Illinois offers workplace injury coverage through workers’ compensation insurance.
+As a result, Illinois offers workplace injury coverage through workers’ compensation insurance.

 The benefits awarded in a successful workers’ comp claim in Chicago can have a substantial impact on the financial security of an injured worker and include full coverage of medical expenses and disability benefits.
 If you or someone you love had a non-fatal accident at work, read below the step-by-step process to obtain workers’ compensation in Illinois.